deadjoe/llm-memory-calculator/README.md

 ## Usage

+### Online Version

+You can access the online version of this calculator at: https://yourusername.github.io/llm-memory-calculator/

+### Local Usage

-Simply open `llm-memory-calculator.html` in any modern web browser.
+Simply open `llm-memory-calculator.html` or `index.html` in any modern web browser.
 No installation or server setup required.

+### Hosting Your Own Copy

+To host this calculator on GitHub Pages:

+1. Fork this repository
+2. Go to your fork's Settings tab
+3. Navigate to "Pages" in the left sidebar
+4. Under "Build and deployment", select "Deploy from a branch"
+5. Select "main" branch and "/ (root)" folder
+6. Click "Save"
+7. After a few minutes, your calculator will be available at `https://yourusername.github.io/llm-memory-calculator/`

 ## Memory Calculation Algorithm